wbolster/plyvel/doc/api.rst

       Get the value for the specified key, or `None` if no value was set.

+      See the description for :cpp:func:`DB::Get` in the LevelDB C++ API for more information.

       :param bytes key: key to retrieve
       :param bool verify_checksums: whether to verify checksums
       :param bool fill_cache: whether to fill the cache